Tej I Love You: Plot

-Tej as a child goes to prison for killing a person to protect a woman.
-Serves 7 years in a juvenile home.
+Tej as a child goes to prison for killing a person to protect a woman, serving 7 years in a juvenile home.
 As a grown up Tej is a singer in crazy boys band.
 Tej is very attached to his family.
-He along with his sisters go to home on summer vacation.
+He along with his sisters go home on summer vacation.
 In home, one of his sister's marriage is fixed within family.
 But Tej helps his sister to elope with her lover.
 The family then come to know Tej is the one who helped his sister to elope.
 All of the family is shocked to know the truth.
 Some of the family member insults Tej and his dead parents due to which the family is broke.
 He gets thrown out of the family as he goes against family values by breaking his sisters arranged marriage within family.
-Moves to live with his so called musician uncle.
+Tej Moves to live with his so-called musician uncle.

-He sees Nandini and loves at first sight.
-She has come to India to fulfill her Mother's last wish and to find the person who saved her (who is Tej).
+He sees Nandini and falls in love at first sight.
+She has come to India to fulfill her mother's last wish and to find the person who saved her (who is Tej).
 Nandini and Tej help each other and Nandini falls in love with Tej.
 When she comes to tell him this, he is writing an exam.
 So she records "I Love you Tej" in a pen (which they bought together) and gives to the invigilator to give it to him.
 However, she incurs an accident as soon as she leaves the centre and is unable to tell him her feelings.

 Due to an accident Nandini forgets a whole one year of her life, she also forgets Tej.
 Tej makes it seem like she was just part of the boys band.
 Nandini s father, who only wanted to know where the property papers that Nandini had taken to India were, comes to India after knowing about the accident.
 Nandini partially retraces her steps and finds about her enquires.
 She ultimately finds out that Tej is the person that saved her mother and thanks him; he refuses the property and gives it back to them.
 At the airport while returning, she finds the invigilator who returns the Pen to her and she finds out that she indeed loved him before and shows the same to him, and they profess their love to one another.